MittaAI/mitta-community/cookbooks/visualize/README.md

 ### Upload an image.
 Navigate to the pipeline in your Mitta account.
 Click 'upload' to upload an image.
 The image will be sent to Gemini for scene exraction, then an `aichat` processor will build a scene description.
 The final node calls OpenAI dalle-3 to generate a new image.

+The default callback will return the URL to the `logs` tab.

 ### Sample Output
 ```
 {"scene": [